BizEventLog/bizeventlog.github.io/index.md

 accordingly.

 The system is designed to support different types of backends.
-So you can start with a plain file system, later move to a relational database, or something else.
+So you can start with a plain file system, and later move to a relational database, or something else.
 No code changes are required, just some configuration updates.